kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 There is no reason to save ALL the RINEX data as the reflections are only useful at the lower elevation angles.
 The default is to save all data with elevation lower than 30 degrees (this is called SNR format 66).
 Another SNR choice is 99, which saves elevation angle data between 5 and 30.
+SNR choice 88 will save all data from 5 to 90 degrees.

 You can run <code>rinex2snr</code> at the command line.
+The default version is RINEX 2.11.
 The required inputs are:

 - station name
 - year